microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

-# Shared Tree Storage
+# Shared Tree Virtualization

 > Note: Items in a `code block` are elaborated upon in the Glossary at the end of this document.
-Items in a blockquote (such as the text you are reading right now) provide helpful context but are not strictly necessary to understand the current topic.
+Items in a blockquote (such as the text you are reading right now) provide helpful context but are not strictly necessary to understand a topic.

 ## Overview

 This document discusses options for serializing the SharedTree data structure.
 The design is motivated by SharedTree's scalability needs; a SharedTree needs to be able to hold _very_ large documents (documents much larger than memory are a requirement).
-There is therefore significant complexity introduced to many of the storage approaches in order to make this kind of scalability possible.
+There is therefore significant complexity introduced to many of the storage approaches as well as the API for retrieving the tree from storage in order to make this kind of scalability possible.

 The data that needs to be stored in order to fully capture the state of the tree is as follows: